7 Ways to Update Your Employee Performance Review Process

 This is an outdated approach because employees need feedback and input on goals much more frequently.

 When you really think about it, employees need monthly, weekly, and possibly even daily feedback on their performance.
-In fact, a recent study by OfficeVibe found that 96% of employees reported that they would like to receive feedback from their managers more regularly.
-This information gives them the valuable coaching they need to improve their performance and overall contributions.
-It also recognizes them for specific or ongoing contributions.
+In fact, a recent study by OfficeVibe found that 96% of employees reported that they would like to receive employee feedback from their managers more regularly.
+This information gives them the valuable performance coaching they need to improve their performance and overall contributions.
+It also recognizes them for specific or ongoing contributions, fostering a feedback culture and employee recognition.
+Implementing weekly check-ins can significantly improve the timeliness and relevance of feedback.

 2. One-Sided “Conversations”

-Too often, employee performance reviews turn into a lecture that is dominated by the manager, one that may even spend too much time focused on what the employee did wrong in the past year.
+Too often, a performance review turns into a lecture that is dominated by the manager, one that may even spend too much time focused on what the employee did wrong in the past year.

-This type of approach misses out on the opportunity to have a true conversation with each employee and foster the open communication needed to understand underlying issues or focus on what will really improve overall performance.
+This type of approach misses out on the opportunity to have true performance conversations with each employee and foster the open communication needed to understand underlying issues or focus on what will really improve overall performance.
+Effective performance reviews should encourage two-way dialogue and constructive feedback, incorporating elements of 360 feedback and self-evaluation to provide a more comprehensive view of an employee's contributions.

-3. Reviews That Don’t Focus on Development of Skills
+3. Reviews That Don’t Focus on the Development of Skills

-Just about everyone would agree that the goal of employee evaluations is to provide specific feedback that will help the employee continue to develop their skills—and their ability to contribute to the organization.
+Just about everyone would agree that the goal of performance evaluations is to provide specific feedback that will help the employee continue to develop their skills—and their ability to contribute to the organization.

-Yet so many evaluations fall short for the simple reason that they don’t do enough.
-So many managers fail to engage with employees by asking what they think they want or need, such as special training, skills building, or other resources.
+Yet so many performance reviews fall short for the simple reason that they don't do enough to support skill development and career development.
+Many managers fail to engage with employees by asking what they think they want or need, such as special training or professional development opportunities.
+Development conversations should be a key component of every performance review.

 This includes process steps such as: